dblock/lost-robies/README.md

 #### Classify Robbies

-Walk the transfer chain to classify Robbies into lost, found, claimed, etc.
+TODO: Walk the transfer chain to classify Robbies.

-* A plain Robbie was claimed during the Christie's conference.
+* A plain Robbie was registered during the Christie's conference.
-* A _lost_ Robbie was found and claimed in 2021 when all the buzz happened.
+* A Lost Robbie was found and registered in March 2021 when all the buzz happened.
-* A known set of 3 cards have been recovered, but not claimed.
+* A known set of 3 cards have been found, but not registered.

 #### Sales History

-Retrieve sales history of found Robbies.
+TODO: Retrieve sales history of found Robbies.

 #### Availability and Pricing

-Current availability and pricing.
+TODO: Current availability and pricing.

 #### Unscratched Robbies

-Merge with data about found, but unscratched Robbies.
+TODO: Merge with data about found, but not registered Robbies.

 ### Links